aws-samples/ci-4-terraform-aws-developer-tools-terratest/README.md

     git remote add origin <THE_URL_YOU_GOT_ON_STEP2>
     ## By default the CodePipeline monitors the dev branch
     git checkout -b dev
+   ## Add files and commit.
+Finally push to repository using the command:
     git push --set-upstream origin dev
     ```